Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 where we used that $y_{i\tau+h}(1)=y_{i\tau+h}$ for $h\geq1$.\footnote{Note that with identically and independently distributed data across $i$, the right hand side of \eqref{ATT} reduces to the conventional $\mathbb{E}\left[y_{i\tau+h}-y_{i\tau+h}\left(0\right)\right]$.}

 The challenge in identifying and estimating ${\rm ATT}_h$ is that the counterfactual $y_{i\tau+h}\left(0\right)$ is not observed for $h \geq 1$.
-The conventional approach in the presence of a control group is to impose sufficient assumptions that identify the parameter of interest from the observed post-treatment outcomes of the control group.
-In the absence of a control group, we exploit pre-treatment individual time series to obtain a forecast for $y_{i\tau+h}\left(0\right)$.
+The conventional approach in the presence of an untreated group is to impose sufficient assumptions that identify the parameter of interest from the observed post-treatment outcomes of the untreated group.
+In the absence of an untreated group, we exploit pre-treatment individual time series to obtain a forecast for $y_{i\tau+h}\left(0\right)$.
 We denote this forecast by $\widehat{y}_{i\tau+h}(0)$.

 We call our proposed estimator for ${\rm ATT}_{h}$ the Forecasted Average Treatment effect estimator (FAT), defined as:

 where $\widehat{y}_{i\tau+h}(0)$ is a measurable function of past outcomes $\left\{y_{it}\right\}_{t\leq \tau}$.\footnote{In the baseline case, the individual forecast depends only on the past outcomes of the treated, in particular, there are no covariates in the information set.} We explain how to obtain the forecast $\widehat{y}_{i\tau+h}(0)$ below.
 For now, we note that $\widehat{y}_{i\tau+h}(0)$ uses individual-specific pre-treatment outcomes, which naturally accommodates unbalanced panels and heterogeneous treatment effects.